sgv-dashboard/sgvd-frontend/README.md

 ### Troubleshooting:
 - In case of a "TypeError: Failed to fetch"-error, the access to fetch data has been blocked by CORS policy because there is no "Access-Control-Allow-Origin" header present on the requested resource.
 Install the Chrome App "Allow CORS" https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf.
 After reloading the page, the fetch works again.

+    => should be solved by enabling CORS in maps api!